 The Sydney Southeast Asia Centre will contribute partial-funding to help with costs associated with your participation in this program.

-Applications for this SRS close on Sunday 11 August.
+Applications for this SRS are now closed.

 Interviews will be held in the week of Monday 12 August; offers will be made on Monday 19 August (before census date).